 I like to serve it over boiled white rice and garnish the vegan Kung Pao with cilantro, sesame and lime.
 If you want to add some spice, thinly cut red chillies would work.
 If you want to add more spice, you can use chillies in the sauce instead of just the garnish.

-How to Make Kung Pao with Tofu
+How to Make Vegan Kung Pao Vegetables with Tofu

 Combine the ingredients for the marinade, chop the tofu into cubes and mix it in.
 You can let the tofu marinate for 20 minutes while you prepare the vegetables.
 Fry the tofu in a skillet and then remove it and fry the veggies and nuts.